amaurybsouza/linux-engineering/capacity-planning/measure-and-troubleshoot-resource-usage.md

 # Topic 200: Capacity Planning

-Description: Candidates should be able to measure hardware resource and network bandwidth, identify and troubleshoot resource problems.
+**Description**: Candidates should be able to measure hardware resource and network bandwidth, identify and troubleshoot resource problems.

 The following is a partial list of the used files, terms and utilities: